Southaven Police search for suspects who attacked woman who caught them red-handed

 "They took one of my son's friends' bikes," Garcia said.

-Making matters worse, last month Garcia’s husband was involved in a bad accident.
+Making matters worse, Garcia's husband was involved in a bad accident last month.
 As a result, money is tight, so the last thing she needed was to be the victim of a crime.

 When Garcia spotted the two men trying to steal her kids' bikes, she grabbed her cell phone and started recording.
 The suspects had no idea Garcia was inside her home watching their every move.